 Singapore Airlines Limited, together with subsidiaries, provides passenger and cargo air transportation services in East Asia, Europe, South West Pacific, the Americas, West Asia, and Africa.
-The company also offers engineering services, air charters, and tour wholesaling and related services, as well as is engaged in the training of pilots.
-In addition, it provides aircraft maintenance services, including technical and non-technical handling at the airport; airframe maintenance and component overhaul services; and aviation insurance and pilot recruitment services.
-Further, the company is involved in the manufacture of aircraft cabin equipment and refurbishment of aircraft galleys; provision...
+The company also offers engineering services, training of pilots, air charters, and tour wholesaling and related services.
+In addition, it engages in providing aircraft maintenance services, including technical and non-technical handling at the airport; maintenance, repair, and overhaul of aircraft and cabin components/systems; and aviation insurance services.
+Further, the company is involved in the repair and overhaul of hydro-mechanical equipment for Boeing and Airbus aircraft; providing and marketing...

 25 Airline Road